Kit-Wir/MATSCI465-Project/README.md

-# Physics-Guided Automated Precipitate Detection in 4D-STEM
+# Physics-Guided Automated Second-Phase Mapping in Metallic Alloys Using 4D-STEM

 ### MATSCI465-Project

 A Python pipeline for **automated detection of second phases and precipitates in metallic materials using 4D-STEM diffraction data**.